-American Indians are at much greater risk of suicide following acute alcohol intoxicationFebruary 5th, 2013 in Addiction /
+American Indians are at much greater risk of suicide following acute alcohol intoxicationFebruary 5, 2013 in Medicine & Health / Addiction

 In 2009, according to the Centers for Disease Control and Prevention, suicide ranked as the 10th leading overall cause of death in the United States.
 Prior research has also shown that alcohol use disorders confer increased risk for suicide, and are second only to mood disorders as common among individuals who have committed suicide.
 A study of the prevalence and sociodemographic correlates of suicide involving acute alcohol intoxication among U.S. ethnic minorities has found that American Indians are at much greater risk than other groups.